This review is based on the opinion of coLanguage.

 Are there any Dutch certificates?

-Yes there are!
-The Nederlandse Taalunie is responsible for the diffusion of Dutch, and also the NT2 exam and CNaVT (Certificaat Nederlands als Vreemde Taal) in Belgium provide guidelines on what grammar and vocabulary to study on what level.
+Yes, there are!
+The Nederlandse Taalunie is responsible for the diffusion of Dutch, and both the NT2 exam and the CNaVT (Certificaat Nederlands als Vreemde Taal) in Belgium follow official guidelines based on the CEFR (Common European Framework of Reference for Languages) that define which grammar and vocabulary should be studied at each level.

 Survival Dutch for beginners